jvineis/MESOCOSM_18S/README.md

 # MESOCOSM_18S
-This git contains the code and steps to process the v4 region of the 18S rRNA gene and other supplemental data associated with the manuscript Co-occurrence and successional patterns among diatoms, dinoflagellates, and potential parasites in a coastal upwelling experiment.
+This git contains the code and steps to process the v4 region of the 18S rRNA gene and other supplemental data associated with the manuscript - "Co-occurrence and successional patterns among diatoms, dinoflagellates, and potential parasites in a coastal upwelling experiment".

 ### Code required for this tutorial and links to the conda install or more specific install instructions.
     illumina-utilities: conda install -c bioconda illumina-utils